RyanJulyan/Flask-BDA/README.md

 # Testing

->
+> Testing is a vital part to ensuring a project runs successfully

-There are 3 aspects of testing provided:
+There are 3 aspects of testing provided in Flask BDA:
 * CI/CD through [Github actions workflow](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions) which is already set up to implement but can also be used independently from GitHub:
     * Python [flake8](https://flake8.pycqa.org/en/latest/) code [linting](#linting).
         * It displays the warnings in a per-file, merged output.
 Flake8 is a wrapper around these tools: